hermonochy/Rescueland/The Planet File.md

 ### Factions

-Various factions exist within the multiverse.
+Various factions exist within the multiverses.
 The following abbreviations represent the factions to which the planet belongs:

 - **Rescueland Empire:** R
 - **Rebel 10:** B